unt-libraries/untl-metadata-documentation/docs/technical/completing-records.rst

 Completing Records from Templates
 =================================

 Most records are uploaded with at least some pre-filled values or placeholders and may also have notes or reminders.
-The goal of these values is to save time so that editors don't have to enter the same value frequently (e.g., if all of the items in a collection have the same creator) and placeholders are intended to: [1] highlight information that is required or expected for the record (e.g., titles or descriptions), [2] remind editors to check whether information applies to a specific item, especially for less-frequently-used fields (like source, which may apply to clippings), and [3] to suggest formatting or values for greater consistency (e.g., subject values from controlled vocabularies that may apply).
+The goal of these values is to save time so that editors don't have to enter the same value frequently (e.g., if all of the items in a collection have the same creator) and placeholders are intended to:

+[1] highlight information that is required or expected for the record (e.g., titles or descriptions)

+[2] remind editors to check whether information applies to a specific item, especially for less-frequently-used fields (like source, which may apply for certain items like clippings)

+[3] to suggest formatting or values for greater consistency (e.g., subject values from controlled vocabularies that may apply)